alam-ashraful/alam-ashraful/README.md

 ```

 ## 📌 About Me
-Hi, I'm @alam-ashraful !
-I have experience developing software in various languages, with a special focus on **C#, PHP, Vue.js, Typescript and Java**.
+Hi, I'm [Ashraful](https://github.com/alam-ashraful) I have experience developing software in various languages, with a special focus on **C#, PHP, Vue.js, Typescript and Java**.
 I'm passionate about **mentoring, open-source contributions, and continuous learning**.

 - 🔭 I’m currently working on **Vue 3 and TypeScript**.
 - 🌱 I’m currently learning **AWS**.